hemanth/functional-programming-jargon/readme.md

 ## Referential Transparency

-> An expression that can be replaced with its value without changing the behaviour of the program is said to be referential transparent.
+> An expression that can be replaced with its value without changing the behavior of the program is said to be referential transparent.

 Say we have function greet: